bvandewe/cml-cloud-manager/notes/FRONTEND_CODE_REVIEW_CRITICAL_ISSUES.md

 ## Summary

-After reviewing the CML Cloud Manager frontend codebase, I've identified **7 critical maintainability issues** that make the current implementation unmaintainable and difficult to extend.
+After reviewing the Lablet Cloud Manager frontend codebase, I've identified **7 critical maintainability issues** that make the current implementation unmaintainable and difficult to extend.
 This document provides specific code examples and recommendations.

 ---